CEITECmagnonics/SpinWaveToolkit/README.md

 This module provides analytical tools in spin-wave physics.

 ### Classes
-`SingleLayer` - Compute spin-wave characteristics in dependance to k-vector for a single layer using an analytical model of Kalinikos and Slavin.
+`SingleLayer` - Compute spin-wave characteristics in dependance to k-vector for a single layer using an analytical model of Kalinikos and Slavin [^1].

-`SingleLayerNumeric` - Compute spin-wave characteristics in dependance to k-vector for a single layer using a numerical approach by Tacchi.
+`SingleLayerNumeric` - Compute spin-wave characteristics in dependance to k-vector for a single layer using a numerical approach by Tacchi [^2].

-`DoubleLayerNumeric` - Compute spin-wave characteristics in dependance to k-vector for a double layer using a numerical model of Gallardo.
+`DoubleLayerNumeric` - Compute spin-wave characteristics in dependance to k-vector for a double layer using a numerical model of Gallardo [^3].

 `Material` - Class for magnetic materials used in spin wave research.